How to Read a Pay Stub

 3. Identifying information

-Some companies include an employee ID or Social Security number on the pay stub to provide additional identification of the employee.
+Some companies include an employee ID or Social Security number on the pay stub as additional employee identification.

 4. Pay type